 Registered Physiotherapist, Certified Strength and Conditioning Specialist

-MScPT, BSc, CSCS
+MScPT, Cert.
+Sport Physiotherapy, BSc, CSCS

 Michael’s lifelong involvement with athletics has included competing as well as coaching a variety of sports such as hockey, football, volleyball, ultimate, tennis and snowboarding.
 Through competing in and coaching athletes spanning from the youth to provincial levels of competition, Michael has gained a unique understanding about the impact injuries can have on athletes and the importance of early rehabilitation and return to sport.
-A passionate athlete himself, Michael continues to compete in a variety of sports.
+Being a passionate athlete himself, Michael continues to compete in a variety of sports.

-Founder & Owner
+Registered Physiotherapist, Founder & Owner

 BScPT, BPHE, Dip.
 Sport Physiotherapy

 LifeSpring’s Founder and Owner, Ron O’Hare, has been practicing as a physiotherapist since 1997, after having obtained a Bachelor of Physical and Health Education (BPHE) and a Bachelor of Science in Physiotherapy (BScPT) from Queen’s University, Kingston Ontario.

 Ron’s exposure to physiotherapy began as an elite athlete at varsity and provincial team levels.
 Ron represented Ontario in the 1989 Canada games as a member of the bronze medal medal-winning volleyball team.
 Ron’s volleyball career continued for a further five years during which he achieved OUA All-Star status and was named captain of the Queen’s Varsity team.
 It was at Queen’s where Ron first began to fully understand and value the numerous benefits that physiotherapy offers all athletes – especially those who compete and perform at the highest levels.